I may receive commissions from purchases made through links in this article. Full Disclosure

 Why in the world would I want cloth wipes?
 Believe it or not baby wipes have quite a mixture of chemicals and they are not very nice ones.
-In fact, the wipes my family generally used recently switched formulas and my youngest son’s skin did not like it.
+In fact, the wipes my family generally used recently switched formulas and my baby’s skin was not happy!

 2-Bromo-2-Nitropropane-1; 3-Diol: This one has a toxic rating of 10 on Skin Deep!
 It is a neurotoxin, immunotoxin, and organ system toxin.
 There is also concern for formaldehyde contamination.

 DMDM Hydantoin: releases formaldehyde and is also an immunotoxin.